CSRessel/teams-tf/README.md

 Team/Player finding for competitive TF2
 =======================================

-A resource for players to find teams and teams to find players.

-Areas:
-- North America
-- Europe

-Gametypes:
-- Highlander
-- 6v6

-Leagues:
+A database and browsing interface for LFT/LFP advertisements in the competitive TF2 community.

+Supported Leauges:
-- UGC (Iron, Steel, Silver, Gold, Platinum)
+- UGC Highlander
-- ESEA (Open, Invite)
+- ESEA 6v6
-- ETF2L (Div 6 through 1)
+- ETF2l 6v6